-Since 2019 BVUA has spent \$8.51 million on vegetation management.
-During that time, the average outage time (SAIDI) improved by 219.04 minutes.
-The average number of outages per year (SAIFI) dropped by 2.086 during this time frame.
+Since 2019, BVUA has spent \$12.61 million on vegetation management.
+During that time, the average outage time (SAIDI) improved by 237.37 minutes, and the average number of outages per year (SAIFI) dropped by 2.461.
 Thanks to these investments, BVUA is now well below the state and national averages for both SAIDI and SAIFI.
 BVUA plans to continue investing in vegetation management to meet the goals of a SAIDI score of 45 and a SAIFI score of 0.75.